hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 *Local Filesystem, S3N*

-The outcome is as a normal rename, with the additional (implicit) feature that the parent directores of the destination also exist
+The outcome is as a normal rename, with the additional (implicit) feature that the parent directories of the destination also exist.

     exists(FS', parent(dest))